MichaelSasonker/MichaelSasonker/README.md

   I'm full stack developer with a bachelor’s degree in physics and hands-on experience as DevOps and field engineer.

-  :technologist: In my spare time I enjoy exploring and learning about new technologies and discoveries.
+  In my spare time I enjoy exploring and learning about new technologies and discoveries.

 ## Languages and Technologies